grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 The preceding description list displays as follows:

 **Fast compile times**
-: The Go compiler is fast!
+: The Go compiler is fast

 **Ecosystem**
 : Go tooling is excellent.